Converting crypto currency units with Nethereum

 Documentation about Nethereum can be found at: https://docs.nethereum.com

-This workbook will walk you through Nethereum methods for converting Ethereum currency units.
+This document will walk you through Nethereum methods for converting Ethereum currency units.

 Crypto currencies offer several units of value in order to manipulate big and small amounts accurately, exactly like one can tally an amount in cents or dollars depending on the amount to transact.